 Rik has successfully defended class cases involving the FCRA, FDCPA, FCBA, RESPA, HOEPA, TILA, Federal and State RICO claims, NSF fees, payment posting issues, fair housing allegations, credit card and mortgage securitization, as well as state fair lending, collection, and deceptive trade practice statutes.
+Rik has tried to conclusion matters involving retail banks, auto lenders, credit card issuers, and mortgage originators/servicers in numerous states.
+Rik has also successfully defended a number of class, qui tam, and individual claims brought pursuant to federal, state, and local fair housing statutes, regulations, and ordinances.
 A portion of his practice is also devoted to enforcing arbitration provisions and covenants not to compete.

-He has served as lead trial counsel in a matter brought by the West Virginia Attorney General in West Virginia State Court against a major national bank.
-Within the past three years, he has also successfully tried to conclusion cases in Florida, Alabama, New Jersey, and Texas.
+He has served as lead trial counsel in a matter brought by the West Virginia Attorney General in West Virginia State Court against a major national bank, tried mortgage cases in Florida and California and successfully argued class action matters before the Fifth, Fourth, and Eleventh Circuits, as well as state appellate courts in, among other places, Ohio.
+Within the past five years, he has also successfully tried to conclusion cases in Florida, Alabama, New Jersey, and Texas.
 Past trial/arbitration experience includes trying or arbitrating matters to conclusion in Georgia, California, Ohio, Michigan, Oregon, Washington, and Tennessee.
 Rik has handled oral argument before a number of federal circuit courts and arbitrated cases before the AAA, JAMS, NAF, and FINRA.

 Due in part to his trial/arbitration practice, Rik is regularly asked by a variety of financial institutions and other companies, large and small, to bring suit against other corporations and individuals to recover damages and/or garner injunctive relief.
 In this capacity, he has successfully brought suit against a major international explosive manufacturer, recovered significant sums based on claims regarding the sale and securitization of mortgages; sued a competitor financial institution regarding the theft of trade secrets and raiding of an employment force; and, was retained by a receiver to prosecute numerous suits against various Internet schemes which had defrauded a number of major financial institutions and consumers.
 In these cases, Rik partnered with the Florida Attorney General to recover millions of dollars.

 Rik resides in the firm’s Birmingham office and serves as co-chair of the firm’s diversity committee.
-Rik received his Bachelor and Masters Degrees from Oxford University (Mansfield College), and his J.D., Cum Laude, from Tulane University.
+Rik received his Bachelor and Master’s Degrees from Oxford University (Mansfield College), and his J.D., cum laude, from Tulane University.

 Speeches and Publications

-- “How to Argue Summary Judgments in Firm Offer of Credit Cases Given Cole,” Consumer Credit Litigation, June 5 & 6, 2007, New York, NY
+- “How to Argue Summary Judgments in Firm Offer of Credit Cases Given Cole,” Consumer Credit Litigation, New York, NY